- Exklusive Inhalte

 Toxicity and medical applications

-Veratrum album is one of the most poisonous plants in Europe and contains a number of potent alkaloids, especially Protoveratrin A and B, Germer and Jervin.
+Veratrum album is one of the most poisonous plants in Europe and contains a number of potent alkaloids, especially Protoveratrin A and B, Germerin and Jervin.
 These alkaloids have a strong toxic effect on the central nervous system, the cardiovascular system and the digestive tract.
 Even small amounts of the plant can cause severe poisoning, which are expressed by symptoms such as nausea, vomiting, diarrhea, dizziness, cramps, bradycardia (slow heartbeat) and in extreme cases through breathing paralysis and cardiac arrest.

 Historically, Veratrum album in folk medicine was used as a laxative, breakage and the treatment of high blood pressure and heart failure.
 However, the application was always with great caution and in highly diluted doses to avoid the toxic effects.
 Due to its narrow therapeutic window and its potential danger, the plant is hardly used in modern medicine.